-- The application was found to be incomplete at the December 7 meeting due to the following items: - DEP approval of the new stream crossing and removal of the existing one. - ACOE approval of the new stream crossing. - o MDOT permit for the road entrance. - The applicant has submitted copies of their DEP and ACOE permit applications. - The applicant has submitted a stormwater permit application to DEP. - According to the email from Heather Stukas of ACOE, permits are required for certain aspects of the construction (email 11-21-2022). - The applicant is still waiting for the MDOT permit as of the updated submissions on December 7, 2023. - Per Section 6.8.C of the Land Use Ordinance, the applicant is to obtain approvals from outside agencies prior to submission of the final plan. - The applicant has asked the Planning Board to grant final approval subject to the outside agency approvals. - The Town Planner has prepared draft complete and incomplete letters for Board consideration.
+- The application was found to be incomplete at the November 2 meeting due to the following items: - DEP approval of the new stream crossing and removal of the existing one. - ACOE approval of the new stream crossing. - o MDOT permit for the road entrance. - Assessor's map and lot number of the subject parcel on the recording plan. - The applicant has submitted copies of their DEP and ACOE permit applications for the stream crossing. - The applicant has submitted a stormwater permit application to DEP. - The applicant submitted a street entrance permit application to MDOT. - Per Section 6.8.C of the Land Use Ordinance, the applicant is to obtain approvals from outside agencies prior to submission of the final plan. - The Planning Board tabled the application request at the January meeting at the applicant's request. - The Town Planner has prepared draft complete and incomplete letters for Board consideration.